 My Life In 1.000.000 Frames is a visual project in which actress and artist Candice Drouet collects images from every movie she's seen and splits them up into themes.
-So far we've had loneliness and love, movie posters and, inevitably, Wes Anderson.
-Now, following the retirement of Hayao Miyazaki and the release of When Marnie Was There (reportedly the last Studio Ghibli movie for sometime), we have this: a supercut of the great Japanese animation house's most poignant moments.
-Featuring clips from Ponyo, Princess Mononoke, Porco Rosso and Spirited Away (music from which accompanies the cut), it offers a welcome trip down memory lane.
+So far, she's produced cuts on loneliness and love, movie posters and, inevitably, Wes Anderson.
+Now, following the retirement of Hayao Miyazaki and the release of When Marnie Was There (reportedly the last Studio Ghibli movie for some time), we have this: a supercut of the great Japanese animation house's most poignant moments.
+Featuring clips from Ponyo, Princess Mononoke, Porco Rosso, and Spirited Away (music from which accompanies the cut), it offers a welcome trip down memory lane.
 Press play and pay tribute.

 Read i-D cover star Grace Hartzel's guide to manga and anime here.